Consulting Presentation Automation: The Slide Deck Bottleneck Is Eating Your Engagement Margins

 That's the difference between a client who says "let me think about it" and a client who says "when can we start implementation?"

-Every reclaimed hour from deck construction is an hour you can redeploy.
+Every reclaimed hour from deck construction is an hour your team can redeploy.
 Into the next discovery call.
 Into the next engagement kickoff.
-Into business development you've been putting off because the formatting queue is always full.
+Into business development your lead consultant has been putting off because the formatting queue is always full.

-At $200-$300/hr, 6-8 hours saved per engagement across 10-12 engagements per year is $12,000-$28,800 in recaptured consultant time.
+At $200-$300/hr, 6-8 hours saved per engagement across 10-12 engagements per year is $12,000-$28,800 in recaptured senior time.
 Not hypothetical.
-That's hours your best people currently spend on formatting that are now available for revenue-generating work.
+That's hours your most expensive people currently spend on formatting that are now available for revenue-generating work, or for closing the next engagement instead of finishing the last one.

-The pattern is consistent across firms that have automated the packaging step: when the formatting layer disappears, the capacity trapped in it flows directly into growth.
+The pattern is consistent across boutique firms that have automated the packaging step: when the formatting layer disappears, the capacity trapped in your lead consultant flows directly into growth.

 The Consultants Who've Already Made the Switch